keanukf/DSND_Term2/README.md

 One possible and probably useful additional feature would be some filters, so users can actively choose what data of which time period is most relevant to them.
 This can easily be implement within the web part of the application, since the easy NYT API allows free choice of dates - information about filtering just need to be put at the query part of the API connection.
 Another interesting filter might be filtering out specific topics and news types for the sentiment analysis, so they can get a quick overview of overall sentiment tendencies of the topic of their interest.

-Also further NLP algorithms can be implemented and already existing ones can be fined tuned and improved.
+Also further NLP algorithms can be implemented (like the one that I didn't manage to implement to the web app) and already existing ones can be fined tuned and improved.

 Finally it might be a relevant extension to also implement other newspaper APIs and give the user a chance to select between different newspapers for analysis.